opencpn-manuals/wxwidgets-observable/mainpage.md

 \section Introduction

-This is a basic notify-listen framework on top of wxWidgets.
+This is a basic notify-listen framework on top of wxWidgets event handling.
 It requires C++11 and wxWidgets 3.0+.

 The listening mechanism makes it possible for a listener to receive an event on certain conditions.
-The event is based on wxCommandEvent and can thus optionally carry a string, a number and/or a pointer to the listening side.
+The event is based on wxCommandEvent and optionally carry a string, a number, a void* and/or a `std::shared_ptr` to the listening side.
-It has been extended to also be able to carry a `shared_ptr<void>` which basically makes it possible to transfer any shared_ptr from the notifying side to the listeners.

 Library is thread-safe in the sense that Notify() can be invoked from asynchronous worker threads.
 However, actual work performed by Listen()